 SAW Gallery commission Ace for 50th Anniversary to create a public outdoor sculpture

-This year, SAW Gallery is celebrating its 50th Anniversary and have commissioned Ace to create an outdoor suspended sculpture to be installed in the west facing portico on Nicholas Street at Daly Avenue.
+This year, SAW Gallery is celebrating its 50th Anniversary and have commissioned Ace to create an outdoor public sculpture to be installed in the west facing portico on Nicholas Street at Daly Avenue.

 With SAW Gallery situated on Anishinabe traditional territory, Ace’s proposed work entitled Zasaan integrates Anishinaabe traditional knowledge, teachings and iconography into a contemporary work as a confluence between the historical and contemporary connecting generations.